qiuhuaqi/midir/README.md

-# Learning Diffeomorphic and Modality-invariant Registration using B-splines
+# Learning Diffeomorphic and Modality-invariant Registration using B-splines (MIDL 2021)
 Welcome!

 This repository contains code for the Modality-Invariant Diffeomorphic Deep Learning Image Registration (MIDIR) framework